cmarvel1975/kippo-dirtybastard/README.md

 * Try account credentials added with *adduser*.
 * Email alerts for any successful return fire.
 * Portscan on connection (currently only when running as root...).
+* Bruteforce attacker's SSH with Hydra (did they get into 'their' box the same way as yours?)

 Planned
 -------